fsanchezmonge/strava-improvement/README.md

 # Strava Activity Tracker

-A Streamlit application that connects to your Strava account and displays your activities in a clean, organized dashboard.
-The app uses Supabase for data storage.
+A Streamlit application that connects to your Strava account and displays an interactive analysis of your training leading up to an event.
+The dates of the analysed period can be modified by the user.
+The app uses Supabase to store refresh tokens and athlete ids.

 ## Setup Instructions